NoahJRalph/prework-study-guide/README.md

 ## Features

 A mobile cheatsheet for early-game CSS, JS, HTML, and Git usage.
 You can read it, which is nice.
-Press F12 (Windows) to see some fun text inside the console tab inside DevTools.
+Press F12 (Windows) to see some fun text inside the console tab inside DevTools which I was required to implement for my class.

 ## Installation